Consequences of Drug Abuse

 Most glaringly, a teen’s mental health can deteriorate over time with substance abuse and addiction, leading to issues like depression, withdrawal and extreme irritability.
 The risk of teen suicide increases when substance abuse causes chemical imbalances in the brain.
 This dependency on drugs — especially the craving of the effects of those drugs — can make the user feel low when the high wears off.
 These severe highs and lows contribute to feelings of depression, a general lack of interest and worries that the world is out to get them.
 Studies show that 70% of teen suicides are influenced in one way or another by drug and alcohol abuse.

-In some cases, teens turn to drugs and alcohol as a way to cope with the anxiety of school and the social expectations of adolescence.
-Unfortunately, this can backfire physically and academically.
-Consumed by addiction, they will often make school an afterthought.
-When the consequences of drug use are especially evident, they can show up to class high or hungover or skip school entirely to go out and feed their problem some more.
-In doing so, they can expect to see their grades plummet along with their reputation among teachers, classmates and university recruiters.
-If their lack of effort becomes too blatant or if they get caught with substances on campus, they risk outright suspension or expulsion.
+In some cases, individuals turn to drugs and alcohol as a way to cope with the stress of school and work.
+Unfortunately, this can backfire academically and professionally.
+Consumed by addiction, work and school will become an afterthought.
+When the consequences of drug use are especially evident, they can show up high or hungover or skip entirely to go out and feed their problem some more.
+In doing so, they can expect to see their performance plummet along with their reputation.
+If their lack of effort becomes too blatant or if they get caught with substances on campus or at work, they risk outright suspension or termination.

 Trouble With the Law

-Underage drinking — or possession of illicit substances in general — lands thousands of teens into legal hot water.
-The problem extends further: being caught up in drugs or alcohol can cause teens to act out in other ways that draw attention from law enforcement.
+Driving under the influence — or possession of illicit substances in general — lands thousands of individuals into legal hot water.
+The problem extends further: being caught up in drugs or alcohol can cause people to act out in other ways that draw attention from law enforcement.
 Things like stealing, violent behavior and vandalism often correlate with being under the influence.

 How Are Family and Peers Affected

-Drug abuse and addiction can also backfire for teens socially.
-Friends and family can be the most vital resources in a teen’s life and development.
-All too often, however, when teens get swept up in their drug and substance abuse habits, they lose sight of what’s most important.
+Drug abuse and addiction can also backfire for users socially.
+Friends and family can be the most vital resources in a person’s life.
+All too often, however, when users get swept up in their drug and substance abuse habits, they lose sight of what’s most important.
 They may ignore family obligations, change social groups or cut themselves off entirely from their loved ones in constant pursuit of their next fix.

 The effects that a drug or alcohol dependence have on the brain can lead to a plethora of social problems, including: